1945–46 Santosh Trophy

-The 1945–46 Santosh Trophy was the 3rd edition of the Santosh Trophy, the main State competition for football in India.
+The 1945–46 Santosh Trophy was the third edition of the Santosh Trophy, the main State competition for football in India.
 It was held in Bombay.
-Bengal defeated Bombay 2-0 in the final.
+Bengal defeated Bombay 2–0 in the final.

-Fred Pugsley, an Anglo-Burmese footballer who had moved to India temporarily, scored seven goals in Bengal's win over Rajputana.
+Fred Pugsley, an Anglo-Burmese footballer who had moved to India temporarily during the war, scored seven goals in Bengal's win over Rajputana.
 This is a record in Santosh Trophy that was later equalled by Inder Singh in 1974-75 Jalandhar nationals.

 Western India Football Association (WIFA) renamed itself as Bombay just before the tournament.